sbl-sdsc/mmtf-spark/docs/WindowInstallation.md

 [Download Maven](http://maven.apache.org/download.cgi) (apache-maven-3.5.2-bin.tar.gz) or newer version

-Move the downloaded file to your install location (C:\Users\USER_NAME) and expand it using gzip and tar in Command Prompt window.
+Move the downloaded file to your install location (C:\Users\USER_NAME) and expand it using gzip and tar in a Command Prompt window.

 ```
 cd C:\Users\USER_NAME